Chimera (The X-Files): Plot

-Ellen tells Mulder that she saw a reflection in the mirror earlier, and that's what killed Martha.
-Mulder believes that glass are doorways to a demonic dimension and that someone is summoning forth a demon to attack people.
-Ellen believes Jenny Uphouse summoned the spirits, but she denies it.
+Ellen tells Mulder that she saw a monstrous reflection in the mirror earlier, believing that was what killed Martha.
+Mulder believes that glass acts as a doorway to a demonic dimension and that someone in Bethany is summoning a demon to attack people.
+Ellen believes Jenny summoned the demon, but she denies it.
 Later, Ellen finds a skeleton key in her house and a raven by her baby's crib.
 In a mirror, Ellen sees the reflection of a monster chasing after her, but it suddenly breaks.
-She hides in the closet until Phil comes home and finds her.
-However, he attributes the commotion to stress, believing that she is imagining things.
-Mulder finds the skeleton key and it matches one found in Martha Crittendon's coat pocket.
-Mulder deduces that the sheriff is having an affair with Jenny.
-Mulder later tells him that Martha was pregnant and that he thinks he is the father.
-The sheriff reveals that the key opened the door to a motel, where he and Jenny met for clandestine affairs.
-Meanwhile, at the motel, Jenny sees ravens outside and is promptly attacked by the creature.
-She manages to stab it with a piece of broken mirror, but the creature still kills her.
+She hides in the closet until her husband Phil comes home.

+Mulder matches the skeleton key to one found in Martha's coat pocket, deducing that Phil is having an affair with Jenny.
+He later tells Phil that Martha was pregnant and that he was likely the father.
+Phil admits the affair and reveals that the key accessed the motel room he and Jenny used.
+At the motel, Jenny sees ravens outside and is promptly attacked by the monster.
+She manages to stab the creature with a piece of broken mirror, but is killed regardless.

-Phil explains to Mulder that he wanted a divorce from Ellen two years ago, but she got pregnant and would not allow it.
-He also believes that he is the reason for this happening and that he somehow summoned the entity.
-It turns out that Ellen is the entity, which is given away by a cut in her back given by Jenny during the attack.
-Meanwhile, Scully reveals to Mulder that the mysterious prostitute killer was not an X-File at all, but rather a man disguised as a woman who talked to the prostitutes about religion and attempted to help them get out of the prostitution ring.
-Ellen transforms into the creature, attacks Mulder, and attempts to drown him in a bath tub, but stops when she sees her monstrous reflection in the water.
+Phil explains to Mulder that he wanted a divorce from Ellen two years previously, but she got pregnant and would not allow it.
+He also believes that his actions somehow summoned the monster.
+It is revealed, however, that Ellen is the monster, which is given away by a cut in her back given by Jenny during the attack.
+Ellen transforms into the monster, attacks Mulder and attempts to drown him in a bathtub, but stops when she sees her monstrous reflection in the water.
 She is placed in a psychiatric hospital, where the doctors diagnose her with multiple personality disorder.
-The episode ends with Ellen smiling knowingly as she sees a raven outside the window of her cell at the psychiatric hospital.
+The episode ends with Ellen smiling knowingly as she sees a raven outside the window of her cell.